AtharvPal/Segment-Tree/README.md

     c.
 An extravalue ehich is used to fill the remaining nodes of the segment tree.
     d.
 A comparison function that detemines how the parent node is filled wrt left and right child nodes.

- An exmaple of creating a segement tree of type double with sum queries-
+3. An example of creating a segment tree of type double with sum queries-

     double sum(double a, double b)
     {   return a+b; }
     double extravalue = 0.0;